 Today’s globalized, pluralistic world is characterized by increasing interactions among different legal systems and jurisdictions.
 Different legal traditions often coexist on the same territory or influence each other through a number of factors such as legal scholarship, international jurisdictions, migration, international trade, international marriages, and many others.
 The study of legal traditions prepares the students for a career in this environment.
 The course examines the major legal traditions of the world with an emphasis on Civil law, Common law, Islamic law, and their sub-categories.
 It begins with an introduction to comparative law and its methods.
 Then, the legal traditions are studied with regard to: historical development; sources of law; constitutional law; judicial review; elements of substantive and procedural law; legal professions; legal education.

-LAW5802 International Taxation Law (3 credits)
+LAW5802 International Tax Law (3 credits, 5 ECTS)

 This course is an advanced tax law course focusing on the issues of international taxation, including the sources of international tax law and their interpretation and application.
 The students will study in depth both perspectives of international taxation – country of source and country of residence tax issues.
 The structure of tax treaties will be studied in detail and students will learn to apply the key principles of international tax planning in practical scenarios.
 The domestic and tax treaty based anti-avoidance rules (including transfer pricing, thin-capitalization, controlled foreign corporation rules as well as other applicable principles beneficial ownership and limitation of benefits clauses) and their application will also be explored as well as other challenges related to tax planning and avoidance.